bcgov/bcdg/docs/rocketchat/get-help-in-rocketchat.md

 2. After detailing the problem, we want to know what troubleshooting you tried.
 Being proactive helps us narrow down solutions and stops repetition

-    Please give us a link to the source if you followed steps on a StackOverflow thread or read documentation about the problem.
+    Please give us a link to the source if you followed steps on a StackOverflow thread or read documentation about the problem

 3. Last, please tell us what type of help you’re looking for.
 A solution, link to resources, and/or another way to complete a task?
 Please be very clear so we don’t resort to guessing.